PDLT-University-of-York/test-split-site/docs/ultra/groups.md

 ### Random assignment

-Automatically assign students at random to evenly-sized groups.
+Randomly assign students to evenly-sized groups.

 1. Next to **Group students**, select **Randomly assign** from the drop-down menu.</br>
 ![Randomly assign is the second option in the group students drop down menu](images/groups-randomly-assign.png)